Mast Cell Activation Syndrome (MCAS) Diagnosis &… | Ready Health

 Diagnosis of Mast Cell Activation Syndrome

 Diagnosing MCAS can be a complex process as symptoms vary widely between individuals and often overlap with other conditions such as histamine intolerance or allergies.
-At Ready Health, we work closely with our private GPs and can arrange appropriate investigations, which may include:
+At Ready Health, we work closely with our UK specialists partnerships and can arrange appropriate investigations, which may include:

 • Tryptase levels